On this about page, you’ll find out:

-My first language – French
+My first “real” foreign language – French

 I remember my first foreign language learning experience when I was a kid was with French.
-I had just transferred from a local primary school to a Canadian school.
+I had just transferred from a local primary school to a *Canadian international school.
 The first couple of days went by pretty smoothly, it was a welcoming environment, but I soon discovered that it was compulsory to take on a second language, with Mandarin, Japanese and French being the available options.

 I’ll admit that I’ve always been better at English than Chinese.
 My parents raised me bilingually, but they, especially my mum, emphasized on the importance of English fluency and literacy, exposing me to the language whenever possible, including when we spoke, but leaving Chinese to my own devices.
 With that in mind, the natural choice to me, then, was French, which was closest to English.